-Japanese beetles, chafers, Junebugs and other insects in the Scarabaeidae family, order Coleoptera, go through four developmental stages: egg, larvae, pupae, and adult.
-"Grub" is a general name given to the larval stage, which lives in soil and feeds on the roots of grass.
+Japanese beetles, chafers, June bugs, and other insects in the Scarabaeidae family, order Coleoptera, go through four developmental stages: egg, larvae, pupae, and adult.
+Grub is a general name given to the larval stage, which lives in soil and feeds on the roots of grass.
 The larvae of all these beetles are C-shaped, but they vary in size depending on the species and instar, or larval age.
 Light grub infestations do little harm, especially in healthy lawns, but heavy infestations destroy the turf's roots.

 The adults typically lay their eggs in July, in full-sun areas of the lawn with adequate soil moisture.
 If you water your lawn because the weather is dry but your neighbors don't, your lawn will be an especially attractive target.
 In an infestation, the lawn wilts, browns, and dies in irregular patches.
 The affected area feels spongy underfoot, and the sod can be rolled back as if it were a piece of carpet, due to the severed roots of the grass plants.
 Another sign of grubs is damage from birds, skunks, raccoons, and opossums digging up lawns as they search for grubs to eat.
 Note that grubs don't typically live in shaded turf.

-Grubs problems generally manifest in late summer to mid-fall.
+Grub problems generally manifest in late summer to mid-fall.
 Before doing anything, make sure the problem is indeed grubs; you could have drought stress, for example.
 To check if your problem spots are caused by grub activity, gently pull back the sod there to look for grubs, looking in the areas where brown and green grass meet.
 Healthy turf can support a grub population of five or so grubs per square foot with no problem.
-Ten or more grubs per square foot, however, can lead to grass damage.
+Ten or more grubs per square foot, however, can lead to lawn damage.

 Natural Solutions to Grub Infestations